The following guide contains examples and field descriptions for the Order Fulfillment Logic (OFL) user interface.

 To create a rule, you must first define the condition for when the rule should be executed.

 1. In the Setup your set of rules section, a default rule is provided in the subsection for Order Level Rule Group.
-Select the edit icon to rename the default rule.
+Click the edit icon to rename the default rule.

 • In this example, the first rule is called Allocate to fulfillment locations [ STH ].

 • Expanding the field reveals the Add condition and Add action buttons.
 A blank default condition and action are provided.
-The fields populated for Attribute name are all based on your Attribute type which is automatically set to Order.
-This cannot be changed.
+The fields populated for Attribute are all based on your Attribute type which is automatically set to Order.
+This can’t be changed.

-4. In the Add Value field, input STH as the value.
+4. In the Value field, enter STH as the value.

-Once a condition is created, the Action type needs to be set.
-The Action type determines what happens when a condition is met.
+Once a condition is created, the Fulfillment Rule Type needs to be set.
+The Fulfillment Rule Type determines what happens when a condition is met.
 In this example, the action needs to direct STH orders to the DC fulfillment warehouse.

-• If you only have a single fulfillment location and are not expecting additional conditions, you can use Configured Location and enter the location number without needing to follow the remaining steps.
+• Additional fields appear.
+If you only have a single fulfillment location and aren’t expecting additional conditions, you can use Configured Location and enter the location number without needing to follow the remaining steps.

-2. Set the Included-Location-Types to where you want to fulfill STH orders.
+2. Set the Included Location Types field to where you want to fulfill STH orders.

 • In this example, STH orders need to be fulfilled in DC.

-3. The remaining available options are not needed in the STH use case.
-For more information on each of these fields, visit the Action fields table The following list is an example of what the default values look like:
+3. The remaining available options aren’t needed in the STH use case.
+For more information on each of these fields, visit the Action fields table.
+The following list is an example of what the default values look like:

 This creates our first rule which is executed when the shipping method STH is selected during checkout.
 However, in order to create a same day delivery SSD condition, an additional rule is needed.

-4. In the Add Value field, input SDD as the value.
+4. In the Value field, enter SDD as the value.

-5. Set Included-Location-Types to the main warehouse DC and retail locations Store.
+5. Set the Included Location Types field to the main warehouse DC and retail locations Store.

 • If we had additional distribution methods, they could be selected here.

-• The use geo-location feature looks at the customer’s location and sees if any of our location types within a set distance are able to fulfill the order.
+• The Geolocation feature looks at the customer’s location and sees if any of our inventory networks within a set distance are able to fulfill the order.

 • Unlike STH, SDD requires that we take into consideration where the items are located in relation to the shipping location.
 This is because we want to fulfill the order as quickly as possible and ship from the closest location to the customer.

-7. Set the geo-location boundaries.
+7. Set the geolocation boundaries.
 The following settings look for a store from 0-100 miles from the customer’s shipping address that can fulfill the order.
-If the order cannot be fulfilled, it then searches between 100-200 miles and finally, 200-300 miles.
+If the order can’t be fulfilled, it then searches between 100-200 miles and finally, 200-300 miles.

-8. Set Prioritize-Location-By to one of the following values:
+8. Set the Inventory Balancing field to one of the following values:

 • Distance: The order fulfillment is completed by the nearest store with the items in stock.